balderdashy/waterline/README.md

 }).spread(function(userId, friendsList, comments){
     // Promises are awesome!
 }).fail(function(err){
-    // An error occured
+    // An error occurred
 })
 ```
 Promises use the [Q library](https://github.com/kriskowal/q), so anything you do after the first `then` call (or `spread`, or `fail`), will be a complete Q promise object.
 Remember, you must end the query somehow (by calling `then` or one of the other functions) in order to complete the database request.

-Each of the following basic methods are available by default on a Collection instance.
+Each of the following basic methods are available by default on a Collection instance:

   - findOne
   - find